 Unfortunately, I spent only a bit less than two days in Tabriz, which is far too little for such an interesting city and its charming surroundings.
-Nevertheless, below are five of the spots I would suggest no one traveling to the capital of East Azerbaijan should miss.
+Nevertheless, I managed to include it in my Iran guides.
+Below are five of the spots I would suggest no one travelling to the capital of East Azerbaijan should miss.

 Things to do in Tabriz, northern Iran

 Built in 1465, Tabriz’s beautiful Blue Mosque was heavily damaged in 1779 by an earthquake that took the lives of thousands.
 Even though not much remained visible from the original building, what’s left definitely reveals its old splendour.
 I have written more extensively about the mosque on a previous post about Tabriz Blue Mosque, if you have the time for only one single attraction in Tabriz, this is what I’d suggest, probably due to the mysterious atmosphere given by its tragic past.

 A fascinating collection of artwork and daily tools, Tabriz’s Azerbaijan Museum was founded in 1958 and open in 1962 in Imam Khomeini Avenue, right near the Blue Mosque.
 The three-gallery exhibition displays shelves of elaborate knives, ornate pottery, and local-style jewellery and carpets.
 Slightly and gently ensconced, almost to protect their privacy, are two ancient skeletons, male and female, likely a couple, arranged in the way they were found in a burial ground.
 Almost like in a time-lapse journey, the museum will take you through Iran’s different periods of history and ruling dynasties, starting as early as the 5th millennium BC up to modern times.